 Throughout the Old and New Testaments we find that God works with a remnant, a fragment of the mass of people who are involved in the worship of the true God and who bear the name of Israel or of Christ.
 How can we recognize the Lord’s “remnant”?
 Why is the concept of the remnant so important to the Christian who desires to be one of Christ’s conquerors?

-Even so then at this present time also there is a remnant according to the election of grace.
+Even so then, at this present time there is a remnant according to the election of grace.
 (Romans 11:5)

 A “few names” out of the whole church!

-Christ “hath the seven Spirits of God.”
+Christ “has the seven Spirits of God.”
 Christ is all-powerful.
 Christ always is in control of every person and every situation.
 Christ never is limited by the weaknesses and shortcomings of the churches.

 Christ possesses the seven Spirits of God.
 He is the Lord of glory.